SMAT-Lab/ArkAnalyzer-Lab/README.md

 # ArkAnalyzer-Lab
 This repository is used for teaching ArkAnalyzer to beginners.
 ArkAnalyzer is a static analysis framework for analyzing OpenHarmony apps.
-More details can be found on [the official website of ArkAnalyzer](https://github.com/SMAT-Lab/ArkAnalyzer).

-## Quick Start
+Please refer to [the Quick Start Doc](resources/ArkAnalyzer_Quick_Start.pdf) for more information, and more details can be found on [the official website of ArkAnalyzer](https://github.com/SMAT-Lab/ArkAnalyzer).